-Pursuant to an asset purchase agreement dated January 31, 2001, among Bausch & Lomb, a Bausch & Lomb affiliate, Atlantic, and Optex, on March 2, 2001, Optex sold to Bausch & Lomb substantially all its assets(mostly intangible assets with no book value), including all those related to the Catarex technology.
+Pursuant to an asset purchase agreement dated January 31, 2001, among Bausch & Lomb, a Bausch & Lomb affiliate, Atlantic, and Optex, on March 2, 2001, Optex sold to Bausch & Lomb substantially all its assets, including all those related to the Catarex technology.
 Upon the sale, Atlantic and Optex have no further obligations to Bausch & Lomb.
 The purchase price was \$3 million paid at closing (approximately \$564,000 of which was distributed to the minority shareholders).
 In addition, Optex is entitled to receive additional consideration, namely \$1 million once Bausch & Lomb receives regulatory approval to market the Catarex device in Japan, royalties on net sales on the terms stated in the original development agreement dated May 14, 1998, between Bausch & Lomb and Optex, as amended, and minimum royalties of \$90,000, \$350,000, and \$750,000 for the first, second, and third years, respectively, starting on first commercial use of the Catarex device or January 1, 2004, whichever is earlier.
 Optex also has the option to repurchase the acquired assets from Bausch & Lomb if it ceases developing the Catarex technology at fair value.
 Upon the sale of Optex assets, Bausch & Lomb's development agreement with Optex was terminated.
-Upon closing of the asset purchase agreement Optex agreed to forgo future contingent payments in exchange for the receipt of a one-time \$3 million payment and the same potential for future royalties.
 As a result of this transaction, we recorded a gain on the sale of Optex assets of \$2,809,451.
 Pursuant to our agreement with the minority shareholders of Optex, we made a profit distribution of \$767,514 representing the minority shareholders' percentage of the cumulative profit from the Bausch & Lomb cost plus 25 percent agreement up to and including proceeds from the sale of Optex' assets.
-On May 9, 2001, the Company's Board of Directors, after consideration of all the relevant facts and circumstances including recommendations of counsel, agreed to authorize a payment of \$240,000 in aggregate to three former employees of Optex (who are now employed by Bausch & Lomb).
-The payments were made on May 11, 2001 and represented the settlement of claims made by the employees subsequent to the asset purchase agreement referred to above for severance monies allegedly due under their employment agreement.
-We did not believe these monies were due pursuant to the terms of the transaction itself and the respective employment agreements.
-The Board of Directors elected to acquiesce to the demands of the former employees and resolve the matter in light of the potential future royalties from Bausch & Lomb and the importance of these individuals to the ongoing development activities.
-The payment will be recorded as an expense in the June 30, 2001 statement of operations.